3liteking148/seq-position-probs/README.md

   implemented.
 Instead, DUMMER (ab)uses HMMER profiles, whose defintion doesn't quite fit.

+* DUMMER doesn't avoid similarities of unrelated simple sequences, like atatatatatatatat, which evolve frequently and independently.

 * It can fail due to overflow (numbers getting too big).
 This only happens when there are very strong similarities.